Lawrence Rocks

 The Lawrence Rocks are a group of two rocky islets, 6.8 ha and 1.5 ha in area, with an associated reef, 2.4 km south-east of Point Danger in western Victoria, Australia, and about 6 km south-east of the city of Portland.
+The rocks are called Poort by the Gunditjmara people.
 Geologically, the group is formed from the remnants of an extinct volcano, with the islets composed of basalt and tuff.